Marijuana and Psychedelics: Uplifting quotes for the criminalized,

 -- Janez Janša

-any injury are laughed at.
-Nay, so far are they from doing anything to control
+are laughed at.
+Nay, so far are they from doing anything to control the

-the desires and passions of men that, on the contrary, they direct and incite
+desires and passions of men that, on the contrary, they direct and

-men's thoughts the more toward those very objects, for we always strive toward
+incite men's thoughts the more toward those very objects, for we always

 -- Baruch Spinoza